xdididon/WiFicon/README.md

 The application also provides:

 * Activity tracking
-* Access points density overview
+* Access point density overview

 WiFicon does not make links between devices by only observing which client is connected to which access point.
-The application extracts the contents of each client's preferred network list (PNL) in the logs and computes relationships this way.
-This results is an increase of 35% (based on the test capture - see below) more relationships being established.
+The application extracts the contents of all client's preferred network list (PNL) in the logs and computes relationships this way.
+This results is an increase of 35% (see below) more relationships being established.
 By using PNL as a primary link between devices WiFicon is able to fully utilise Airodump-ng logs.

 Note that the application has been designed as PoC and at the moment it only works on the log files which were first formatted.